Skip to content

 The Content Hierarchy

 Subscription content (included): Regular posts that deliver on your subscription promise.
-This is the baseline value.
-It should be good enough to justify the subscription price on its own.
+This must be genuinely good on its own — subscribers who feel the subscription isn’t worth it won’t pay for PPV on top.

-Standard PPV ($5-$15): Content that’s a step above your regular posts.
+Standard PPV ($5-$15): Content a step above your regular posts.
 More polished, more exclusive, or more personal.
-This should be available frequently — weekly or biweekly.
+Available frequently — weekly or biweekly.
+There’s a reason frequent standard PPV generates more total revenue than infrequent premium — volume compounds.

-Premium PPV ($15-$50): Significant content drops — themed sets, special productions, collaboration content, or milestone celebrations.
+Premium PPV ($15-$50): Significant content drops — themed sets, special productions, collaboration content.
 Monthly or for special occasions.

 Ultra-premium ($50+): Rare, exceptional content.
-Annual events, major productions, or content so exclusive it justifies the high price point.
+Annual events, major productions, or content so exclusive the price is itself a signal of its value.

 Content Types That Sell Well as PPV

-Full photosets: 10-20+ curated photos with a specific theme
+• Full photosets: 10-20+ curated photos with a specific theme — cohesive, intentional, worth unlocking

-Behind-the-scenes: Raw, unedited footage showing the real you
+• Behind-the-scenes: Raw footage showing the real you — this sells because it feels genuinely exclusive

-Themed or seasonal content: Holiday specials, fantasy themes, character content
+• Themed or seasonal content: Holiday specials, fantasy themes, character content — novelty drives purchases

-Personal messages: Voice notes, personalized video messages, intimate conversations
+• Personal messages: Voice notes, personalized video messages — the most intimate format commands premium pricing

 Creating PPV Content Batches

-Plan your PPV content calendar for the month
+1. Plan your PPV content calendar for the month at the start of each month

-Create multiple pieces in one session (different outfits, setups, themes)
+3. Create multiple pieces in one session across different outfits, setups, and themes

 For more content inspiration, see our 50 OnlyFans content ideas.